 WordPress have already announced nine priorities for 2019, including: creating blocks for navigation menus, transferring all existing widgets to blocks, upgrading the widget-editing areas and the Customiser to support blocks, providing a way for users to opt-in to automatic plugin updates, building a directory for block discovery, and providing a way for themes to visually register content areas and expose them to Gutenbeg – amongst others.

-You can view the official 2019 plan, as well as the basic roadmap for further developments, here.
+If you’re interested in more information read the official 2019 plan, as well as the basic roadmap for further WordPress developments.

 As we move forward the way we use, create and consume content is changing.
 WordPress know this.
 Its competitors know it.
 As a business it has evolved out of necessity and as a response to new technology.